avaneev/biteopt/README.md

 This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid.
-This makes the method very computationally-efficient, but at the same time providing immunity to coordinate axis rotations.
+This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.